-- → any area of non-coalescence or rural buffer is treated as a minimum standard (Policy 3 & Policy 5) - → as many of the existing hedgerows and trees as possible are retained and to allow enhancement and replacement where retention is not possible.
-This is to ensure net biodiversity gain, landscape character and provision of a network of green infrastructure corridors (Policy 12); - ♦ the development provides key infrastructure, such as primary school, open space, pitches and a local centre; - ♦ local facilities are linked to existing or new rights of way to enable and encourage sustainable movement around the village by foot and bicycle; - → traffic mitigation measures required eg traffic calming and measures to minimise rat running through Broad Blunsdon are carried out as per SBCLP 2026 Policy NC5.
+- → include a Design Code informed by the Village Design Statement.
+The development of the Design Code in consultation with the community is encouraged. - → demonstrate how policies 3 and 5 of the BENP have been taken into account in bringing forward proposals. - → retain as many of the existing hedgerows and trees as possible, with replacement and enhancement where retention is not possible to ensure net biodiversity gain, to protect landscape character and make provision for a network of green infrastructure corridors (Policy 11); - → include the provision of key infrastructure, such as primary school, open space, pitches and a local centre as required by the size and scale of the development; - ◆ ensure that local facilities are linked to existing or new rights of way to enable and encourage sustainable movement around the village by foot and bicycle; - → include traffic mitigation measures including traffic calming and design measures to minimise the creation of "rat runs" through Broad Blunsdon in accordance with the Development Plan.

-- 4.39.
-The Plan recognises that, under SBCLP 2026 NC5 -Kingsdown, a number of new houses and ancillary development will be completed at the southern end of the plan area albeit as an urban extension connected to Urban Swindon by a bridge over the A419.
-It also recognises that there may be a limited number of applications for infill development and extensions to existing dwellings. - 4.40.NPPF 2019 (para 39) states "Early engagement has significant potential to improve the efficiency and effectiveness of the planning application system for all parties.
+- 4.31.The Plan recognises that, under Development Plan Policy NC5 Kingsdown, a number of new houses and ancillary development will be completed at the southern end of the plan area albeit as an urban extension connected to Urban Swindon by a bridge over the A419.
+It also recognises that there may be a limited number of applications for infill development and extensions to existing dwellings. - 4.32.NPPF 2019 (para 39) states "Early engagement has significant potential to improve the efficiency and effectiveness of the planning application system for all parties.
 Good quality pre-application discussion enables better co-ordination between public and private resources and improved outcomes for the community."
-The BENP fully supports this concept of early discussion with developers engaging with the local community, primarily the Parish Council, before any applications are submitted. - 4.41.
-Early engagement will lead to issues being raised and for an increased potential for these to be resolved at an early stage allowing a smoother translation into a full planning application. - 4.42.It is also important that both developers and Swindon Borough Council engage with the local community throughout the planning process especially where proposals are altered part way through the planning process so that community views are fully understood.
-This should apply whether the changes require a new application or where application to vary under section 73 is made. - 4.43.
+The BENP fully supports this concept of early discussion with developers engaging with the local community, primarily the Parish Council, before any applications are submitted. - 4.33.
+Early engagement will lead to issues being raised and for an increased potential for these to be resolved at an early stage allowing a smoother translation into a full planning application. - 4.34.It is also important that both developers and Swindon Borough Council engage with the local community throughout the planning process especially where proposals are altered part way through the planning process so that community views are fully understood.
+This should apply whether the changes require a new application or where application to vary under section 73 is made. - 4.35.
 Consultation on variations should initially be conducted through the Parish Council which will encourage involvement of the wider community.

-Policy 5: Preserving the design and character of Blunsdon Village
+Policy 5: Preserving the character of Blunsdon Village